 We're getting down into the dirt of the cosmetic industry in this blog post and hope to shine a light on the lash extension trend that has exploded over the past few years.
-I know personally I never used to bat an eyelash (literally) at the products I was using everyday, let alone take the time to research ingredients, but after my big intro to green beauty that all changed.
+I know personally I never used to bat an eyelash (literally) at the products I was using every day, let alone take the time to research ingredients, but after my big intro to green beauty that all changed.
 The goal of these blogs is to combine the inner research nerd in me with the not so glamorous world of societal beauty standards.
 I’m going to be delving into lash extensions + glue this round and showcasing why ”waking up pretty,” may be doing you more harm than good.

 Lash Extensions: We meet women on a weekly basis (pause for a second and let that word weekly sink in), who come into our little beauty bar, with tiny feathery stubs where their lashes used to be.
 They show up hoping to find a solution to help them combat severe eye irritation as well as to find a quick fix to help them grow their lashes back.
 This of course raises so many questions as to why this happens.